diyadatascience/Prediction-of-health-insurance-cost-/README.md

 # Prediction of health insurance cost
-Here's how you can present the description for your GitHub repository focused on predicting medical insurance costs:

----

-### Predicting Medical Insurance Costs

 This repository contains my statistical analysis and predictive modeling work on predicting individual medical insurance costs.
 The project utilizes a dataset with health-related factors such as BMI, age, smoking status, and family demographics to forecast insurance costs accurately.